zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-n-phase-upgrades.md

 ### Install the application health extension

 The extension requires at a minimum either an "http" or "https" request with an associated port or request path respectively.
-TCP probes are also supported, but cannot set the `ApplicationHealthState` through the probe response body and do not have access to the *Unknown* state.
+TCP probes are also supported, but can't set the `ApplicationHealthState` through the probe response body and don't have access to the *Unknown* state.

 | Name | Value / Example | Data Type |
 | ---- | --------------- | --------- |